-Manually searching job boards, social media and professional networks for potential applicants is not only time-consuming, it can also be rife with errors.
+Manually searching job boards, social media, and professional networks for potential applicants is not only time-consuming but can also be rife with errors.

-Human error in mistyping keywords, and the broad strokes of a Boolean search means that manual searching is way too long winded for many talent sourcers – which is where technology can make a difference.
+Human error in mistyping keywords, and the broad strokes of a Boolean search means that manual searching is way too long-winded for many talented sources – which is where tech in recruiting can make a difference.

 With the right AI, sourcing can be automated and accurate, with the entire open web scraped for relevant details, with no bias thanks to the data-driven algorithms.

 Machine learning offers the opportunity to be more efficient with initial searches, and more effective in ranking talent according to important criteria.